nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 Finish the rest of Cocytus

+Take Koro's Agni Bracers and equip them on Aigis

 Buy Vayu, Indra, & Varuna Bracers and equip them on Akihiko, Yukari, & Mitsuru

 Grind in Cocytus Section 2 with Akihiko, Yukari, & Mitsuru

-Grind until Aigis is level 32
+Grind until Aigis is level 32 (Get Fire Boost on Hua Po at some point)

-Try to find Sati/Orobas, King Frost, Virtue
+Try to find Sati/Orobas, King Frost, Oumitsunu

 |                | Slash  | Strike   | Pierce | Fire     | Ice    | Elec     | Wind     | Light | Dark     |
 | -------------- | ------ | -------- | ------ | -------- | ------ | -------- | -------- | ----- | -------- |